Don’t assume unusual behavior is caused by Alzheimer’s

-According to the Centers for Disease Control and Prevention (CDC), 1 out of 3 people age 65+ falls each year.
-After age 80, that increases to a 1 in 2 chance of falling.
+According to the Centers for Disease Control and Prevention (CDC), more than 1 out of 4 people age 65 and older falls each year.
+And falling once doubles the chance of falling again.

-If your senior has fallen recently and is now behaving very strangely, they should be checked by a doctor ASAP.
+If your senior has fallen recently and is now behaving very strangely, they should be checked by a doctor as soon as possible.

 If the doctor suspects NPH, a specialist should be consulted as soon as possible.
 The sooner it’s treated, the more likely your older adult will return to full cognitive function.